-If you are installing the more powerful rear wheel drive motors you will need to dedicate 1 motor driver to each motor.
+If you are installing the more powerful rear wheel drive motors into the 330 Mower you will need to dedicate 1 motor driver to each motor.
 To convert the motor driver from a double to a single driver the motor needs to be bridged.
 This is done by connecting the following parts of the motor driver together.
 With this you double the Amps available to power the motor but can now only power 1 motor instead of 2.

 Bridge the following pads on the motor drivers